Gulf American Land Corporation: Land development business

+The financial status began to worsen for the company in the late 1960s.
 According to Leonard Rosen, the Rosen's total accumulated net profit from property-related activities amounted to $100 million, while GAC's stock was valued at $150 million by the end of the 1960s.
+At some point, they would get involved in British Honduras, operating the subsidiary Collgerry Reality Inc. to manage their land acquisitions there.